lessismorecn/BPMonV2/README.md

 This project comprises of work completed for my final year digital systems project of a Bluetooth 24 Hour Blood Pressure Monitor.
 The android application has been tested on a Cubot X18 and X19S.
 The microcontroller currently used and tested with is an ST Nucleo F446RE with components:

-Pressure sensor: NXP MP3V5050GP
+Pressure sensor: NXP MP3V5050GP.

-Motor/Pump: KPM27C-6B1 micro air pump, 6V
+Motor/Pump: KPM27C-6B1 micro air pump, 6V.

-Solenoid Valve: JQF1 – 3V
+Solenoid Valve: JQF1 – 3V.

-Bluetooth Module (UART): HC – 08 BLE Serial Bluetooth Module
+Bluetooth Module (UART): HC – 08 BLE Serial Bluetooth Module.

 6V Power Supply by 4 AA Batteries, with a PN2222A transistor used as a switch to switch motor/pump.